The Lord of the Rings: The Fellowship of the Ring (2001)

 Common questions about finding and identifying movies

-You can stream The Lord of the Rings: The Fellowship of the Ring on Max and Hulu.
-It's also available to rent or buy on Amazon, Apple TV, Google Play, and other platforms.
+You can stream The Lord of the Rings: The Fellowship of the Ring on HBO Max.
+It is also available to stream or rent through services like Fandango.

 No, The Lord of the Rings: The Fellowship of the Ring is not based on a true story.
-It is a fantasy film adapted from J.R.R.
+It is a fantasy film based on J.R.R.
 Tolkien's novel of the same name.

-At the end of The Fellowship of the Ring, the Fellowship breaks apart after the death of Boromir and Gandalf's perceived demise.
-Frodo and Sam decide to continue the quest to Mordor alone to destroy the One Ring, while Aragorn, Legolas, and Gimli go to rescue Merry and Pippin, who were captured by Orcs.
+At the end of The Fellowship of the Ring, Frodo decides to continue his journey to Mordor alone to destroy the One Ring, fearing its corrupting influence on his companions.
+Samwise Gamgee, his loyal friend, insists on joining him.
+Meanwhile, the rest of the Fellowship, Aragorn, Legolas, and Gimli, set off to rescue Merry and Pippin, who were captured by Uruk-hai after Boromir was mortally wounded while defending them.